What are K-TIG’s Advantages Over Submerged Arc Welding (SAW)?

 The molten weld is protected from atmospheric contamination by being ‘submerged’ under a blanket of granular flux consisting typically of lime, silica, manganese oxide, calcium fluoride and other compounds.

-When molten, the flux becomes conductive and provides a current path between the electrode and the
+When molten, the flux becomes conductive and provides a current path between the electrode and the work piece.
+In suitable applications,

 By contrast, the K-TIG process has no consumables, requires no flux handling systems, creates no flux or slag residues, requires no inter-pass and post-weld slag removal and provides a